slatedocs/slate/source/includes/_endpoint-account.md

 }
 ```

-Attributes `name` and `subdomain` are required.
-Note that creating an app does
-not allow for logos.
-Use the `/logo/` endpoint to upload the image files to the
+Attributes `name` and `subdomain` are required; `palette` and `manifest` are optional.
+Note that you cannot specify logos in the POST request.
+Use the created entity's `logo/` resource to upload the image files to the
-app.
+app (see below).

 #### Application entity